ADugal1/Elk-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat.yml and metricbeat.yml file to the /etc/ansible/roles/files/ directory.
+- Copy the [filebeat.yml](https://github.com/ADugal1/Elk-Stack-Project/blob/main/filebeat-config.yml) and [metricbeat.yml](https://github.com/ADugal1/Elk-Stack-Project/blob/main/metricbeat.yml) file to the /etc/ansible/roles/files/ directory.
 - Update the configuration files to include the Private IP of the Elk-Server to the ElasticSearch and Kibana sections of the configuration file.
-- Create a new ansible-playbook filebeat-playbook.yml in the /etc/ansible/roles/ directory that will install, drop in the filebeat.yml and metricbeat.yml files from the /etc/ansible/roles/files/ directory, uodate the configuration files, and start the service for both Filebeat and Metricbeat.
+- Create a new ansible-playbook  [filebeat-playbook.yml](https://github.com/ADugal1/Elk-Stack-Project/blob/main/_13-Elk-Stack-Project_Activities_Stu_Day_2_Resources_filebeat-config.yml) in the /etc/ansible/roles/ directory that will install, drop in the filebeat.yml and metricbeat.yml files from the /etc/ansible/roles/files/ directory, uodate the configuration files, and start the service for both Filebeat and Metricbeat.
 - Run the playbook, and navigate to ELk-Server to check that the installation worked as expected. [docker ps]
 - The playbook is called filebeat-playbook.yml.
 You copy the file to the "/etc/ansible/hosts/" directory.
-- The file you need to update is the filebeat.yml file which is a configuration file that will be dropped into the Elk-Server during the run of the ansible-playbook.
+- The file you need to update is the [filebeat-playbook.yml](https://github.com/ADugal1/Elk-Stack-Project/blob/main/_13-Elk-Stack-Project_Activities_Stu_Day_2_Resources_filebeat-config.yml) file which is a configuration file that will be dropped into the Elk-Server during the run of the ansible-playbook.
 When you update the host.cfg file in the ansible directory you will need to create a new group called [elkservers] and add the Private IP of the Elk-Server to the group.
-Then when configuring the filebeat.yml file you need to designate the Private IP of the Elk-Server in two lines of the .yml file.
+Then when configuring the [filebeat.yml](https://github.com/ADugal1/Elk-Stack-Project/blob/main/filebeat-config.yml) and [metricbeat.yml](https://github.com/ADugal1/Elk-Stack-Project/blob/main/metricbeat.yml)  file you need to designate the Private IP of the Elk-Server in two lines of the .yml file.
 Lines 1106 and 1806 are the needed to be updated with the Private IP.
 - The URL to use to verify the Elk-Server is running is the Public IP (0.0.0.0:5601)